Anomalous interference drives oscillatory dynamics in wave-dressed active particles: Asymptotic Approximations

 where $D_j$ and $\theta_j$ are the magnitude and argument of

-While our calculation formally yields a force factor $b(d(s_j))\cos(d(s_j)+\theta_j+\phi)$ [valid as $d(s_j)\rightarrow\infty$], we have exchanged this with $B(d(s_j)+\theta_j)$ for better asymptotic agreement at small $d(s_j)$.
-We discuss limitations and modifications of our asymptotic derivation, which breaks down for slowly changing frequencies and when both stationary and jerking points coincide, in \cite{SM}.
+While our calculation formally yields a force factor $b(d(s_j))\cos(d(s_j)+\theta_j+\phi)$ [valid for $d(s_j)\gg1$], we have replaced it in \eqref{eq:jp1} with $2J_1(d(s_j)+\theta_j)$ for better agreement at small $d(s_j)$. \markblue{This replacement allows \eqref{eq:jp1}–\eqref{eq:jp2} to be applied even to the most recent jerking point, where $s_j$ and $d(s_j)$ are small, although this regime formally lies outside the asymptotic limits used in the derivation.
+In practice, this introduces only a slight phase shift in the resulting speed oscillations [see Fig.~\ref{fig:5}].} Additional limitations and modifications of our asymptotic derivation, which breaks down for slowly changing frequencies and when both stationary and jerking points coincide, are discussed in \cite{SM}.
+We also note that the endpoint contribution near $s=0$ [first sub-interval] must be treated separately, since $d(s)$ becomes infinitesimally small there and the large-argument asymptotic expansion therefore breaks down beyond the reach of the above procedure [this special case is addressed in section \ref{sec:local_force}].
+By contrast, the endpoint contribution as $s \to \infty$ is exponentially suppressed.